Army chief says talks with Taliban should start soon

 Referring to the PM's comments about troop withdrawal, Sir Richard said it was important the Taliban were not able to "sit out" the time until international forces left their country.

-He said counter-insurgency operations "always take time" and it was important the military effort was properly resourced and given political support.'No timetable'
+He said counter-insurgency operations "always take time" and it was important the military effort was properly resourced and given political support.

 Speaking in Canada, where he is taking part in the G8 and G20 summits, Mr Cameron said he wanted to see troops home by the time of the next general election, due in 2015.